-Identified risks are prioritized using a qualitative and quantitative process developed and led by a network of experts in Europe, the United States and Asia.
-To reduce the impact and probability of occurrence of these risks, appropriate technical and organizational resources have been deployed in the production units and for the transportation of hazardous substances.
+The risks identified in this way are prioritized using a semi-quantitative process developed and led by a network of experts in Europe, the United States and Asia.
 The experts are also responsible for preparing the directives, procedures and guidelines required for effective risk management.